 Who can I contact if I have any questions about the application?

-For any questions regarding septic permit applications for an existing system or a proposed system, please contact Nick Wilson, Planning Technician, at (307) 568-2424.
+For any questions regarding septic permit applications for an existing system or a proposed system, please contact the Land Planner at (307) 568-2424.

 Who can install wastewater systems in Big Horn County?
 Can I install my own wastewater system?

 Once approval to construct is granted, property owners may hire a contractor to do the system installation for them or they may install their own system under the guidance of the county Land Planning Department.

 How do I determine the size of my wastewater system?